kennethoxu/EFI-Z370N-WIFI-8700k-1080ti/README.md

 ## 7) Post Installation
+Boot your hackintosh from the EFI on your APFS partition.
+This will be how you boot from now on.
+You can modify it the same way as we did the USB one, through `clover configurator`.
+We're gonna modify it below for better usage.
 - Generate your SerialNumber and SMUUID using `clover configurator`.
 Don't share this.
 You will need to copy it around for the next steps.
 - [Follow this to install nvidia drivers](https://hackintosher.com/guides/properly-install-nvidia-drivers-high-sierra-10-13/)
 - Fix sleep by copying the `config.plist` from [here](Post-Installed-APFS-EFI/EFI/CLOVER/config.plist).
 Messing around with darkwake didn't work for me YMMV, I copied the above config.plist and it works.